leonardo-collazo/leonardo-collazo/README.md

 ### ABOUT
-Associate software engineer with experience developing 3D projects using the Unity game engine and programming with C#.
-Experience in web development of over 10 projects using HTML, CSS, JS, React, Angular and PostgreSQL technologies.
+Associate software engineer with experience developing 3D projects using the Unity game engine and programming in C#.
+Also experience developing 10+ web projects using HTML, CSS, JavaScript, TypeScript, React, Angular and PostgreSQL technologies.
 Outstanding problem-solving skills.
 Excellent communication and teamwork skills.
 Eager to bring my innovative mindset to a forward-thinking team where I can contribute to building impactful software solutions.

 ### PORTFOLIO
 Visit the [Repositories](https://github.com/leonardo-collazo?tab=repositories) section here on my GitHub account or the [Projects](https://www.linkedin.com/in/leonardo-collazo-klenina/details/projects/) section on my LinkedIn profile or my [YouTube](https://youtube.com/@leonardo-collazo) channel